1. Add Article Type

 2. Create an Article

-Once the Article Type you need is added, you can create articles for it.
+Once an Article Type is added, you can create articles for it.
 Here's how to create a basic article using the out-of-the-box template.

 - In the CMS, navigate to Content → Articles.